rgva/EC535_Embedmon_Final_Project/README.md

 For EmbedmonServer: set the ip to 192.168.1.2
 Then rebuild your rootfs and bootfs, create sdcard.img and flash the microSD.
-For EmbedmonClient2: set the ip to 192.168.1.3
+For EmbedmonClient: set the ip to 192.168.1.3
 Then rebuild your rootfs and bootfs, create sdcard.img and flash the microSD.
 Keep track of which microSD has the server instance configuration, and which one has the client instance configuration.

 ## Boot up the BBBs
 Connect and ethernet cable between the Beaglebone Blacks before connecting to power.
 Connect the serial connectors as in Lab4, one for each Beaglebone in a separate COM port (keep track of which COM port will be used for EmbedmonServer, and which one for
-EmbedmonClient2).
+EmbedmonClient).
 Then, insert the server-configured MicroSD to the intended Server BBB, and the client-configured MicroSD to the intended Client BBB.
 Boot up the game by keeping the S2 button pressed (the one closest to the MicroSD card on the board) for a few seconds before connecting the power, and for a few seconds after the screen lights up (a thin object like a pencil helps with this part).